What is an eyelid reduction?

-Your surgeon should take the time to ensure your concerns are understood and addressed, that you have all the information you need to make an education decision - and create a customised solution to suit your face, and expectations.
+Your surgeon should take the time to ensure your concerns are understood and addressed, that you have all the information you need to make an educated decision - and create a customised solution to suit your face and expectations.

 What kind of anaesthetic will I have for a blepharoplasty?

 Eyelid reduction surgery can be performed under local anaesthetic or sedation, however, for patient comfort, Dr Sharp usually recommends general anaesthesia.